MichaelLarocca/blog-michael-jude-larocca/posts/2021/12-21/JavaScriptmas_2021-4.md

 ---

-Last but not least, Aaron's Lonely Elf project was featured in Scrimba's JavaScriptmas 2021 Live Finale!
+Up next, Aaron's Lonely Elf project was featured in Scrimba's JavaScriptmas 2021 Live Finale!

 In Aaron's project, the elves are duplicated each time the "Duplicate Elf" button is clicked; one elf becomes two, two elves become four, four elves become eight, and so forth.